-The D. E. Shaw Research Science and Engineering Undergraduate Fellowship is a two-day educational opportunity for select undergraduate students pursuing degrees in applied mathematics, biology, chemistry, computer science, electrical engineering, materials science, machine learning, physics, and related fields.
+The D. E. Shaw Research Science and Engineering Undergraduate Fellowship is a two-day event for any undergraduate students pursuing degrees in applied mathematics, biology, chemistry, computer science, electrical engineering, materials science, machine learning, physics, and related fields.
 Join us to learn about the research and scientific computing projects at D. E. Shaw Research, to participate in skills-building workshops in computational biochemistry and scientific visualization, and to connect with members of our interdisciplinary team and peers from across the country who share an interest in science and technology.

 We offer a stipend to all Undergraduate Fellows, and the event will be held virtually this year.

 D. E. Shaw Research (DESRES) uses advanced computational technologies to understand the behavior of biologically and pharmaceutically significant molecules at an atomic level of detail, and to design precisely targeted, highly selective drugs for the treatment of various diseases.
 Among its core technologies is a proprietary special-purpose supercomputer that it designed and constructed to perform molecular dynamics simulations more than 100 times faster than the world's fastest general-purpose supercomputers.
 DESRES uses these machines, together with machine learning methods and other computational techniques, in both internal and collaborative drug discovery programs.
 For more information about the group, please visit www.DEShawResearch.com.

 Our program will include an overview of our technical and scientific projects, computational biochemistry and scientific visualization workshops, a panel discussion about career paths in the computational sciences, and mentorship sessions.

 The Science and Engineering Undergraduate Fellowship is open to rising undergraduate sophomores, juniors, and seniors in STEM fields attending US-based colleges or universities in Fall 2022.